StevenSterzik/working-agreement/backlog-management/refinement/readme.md

 ## Measures

-- How many presented stories were able to be estimated
+- How many presented stories were able to be estimated?
-- How many of the expected stories were refined
+- How many of the expected stories were refined?
-- How were the estimations reflected against time taken to complete the story
+- How were the estimations reflected against time taken to complete the story?
-- How often is there a conflict in estimated points for a story
+- How often is there a conflict in estimated points for a story?

-How might one measure the impact of this ceremony positive or negative?

 ## Facilitation Guidance